 Recently, Social Catfish users have reported an influx of 419 or Nigerian scams.
 By the time most people find us, often the damage has been done and the best that can be hoped for is to stop future lost assets, emotions, or time.
 However, as word gets out, everyday internet users are learning that online search algorithms and tools like SocialCatfish.com can seek out, identify, and STOP Nigerian scammers from wrecking havoc on their lives.
 Whether it is to help yourself, a friend or loved one, or preventative so you know the facts on 419 scams!

 Ironically, there is an actual criminal code in Nigeria which states it is a violation of their law to assist in obtaining credit or money through false pretense or assisting in inducing the delivery of any stolen funds.
 Click here to read the full law.

 That might make it seem as though the Nigerian government is helpful and sympathetic to overseas users who lose funds and are scammed.
 Unfortunately, this is NOT the case.
-Rather, the Nigerian government has drawn a firm line in the sand which wants to keep all funds (stolen or not) inside their country to help stimulate their weakened economy, other countries and individuals be damned.
+Rather, the Nigerian government has drawn a firm line in the sand which wants to keep all funds (stolen or not) inside their country to help stimulate their weakened economy, other countries and individuals are damned.

 The biggest factor which makes the ‘new age’ of 419 fraud difficult to identify, is the amount of energy and resources that have been put into perfecting the scam.
 Nigerian scammers are trained by friends and even raised in families where their entire home is devoted to scamming overseas users!
 Children see their parents becoming scammers, as a means to survival and learn the ropes.
 You can read an exclusive interview with an actual 419 Nigerian scammer here.
 Though nothing about stealing from innocent people is forgivable or excusable, the person we interviewed gave details on the poverty-stricken country where most people live in squabbles without lighting or running water.
 He admitted to growing ‘close’ to some of the people he scammed and “feeling bad” about his trickery… even whilst tricking them!